-This FACT indicates the average annual morning relative humidity measured at 9am in each Australian city between the years 1981 and 2010.
+This FACT indicates the average annual morning relative humidity measured at 9am in each Australian city between the years 1893 and 2010.
+Note that each city has various lengths of records kept.
 The relative humidity measures the amount of water vapour in the air as a percentage of the maximum water vapour the air can hold.
 Therefore relative humidity is measured as a percentage.
 A relative humidity reading of 100% means that the air is completely saturated with water and cannot hold anymore.
 Relative humidity near the ground could be much less, therefore there does not need to be a reading of 100% for it to be raining.
 Rather surprisingly, the city with the highest average humidity is Canberra, at 73 percent.
-The city with the lowest is tied between Adelaide and Perth, at 62 percent.
+The city with the lowest is Adelaide, at 62 percent.